 Most typical cars use a non-organic metallic (NOM) brake pad, but the best on the market are ceramic pads.
 Ceramic performance brake pads generate less dust and don’t squeal, plus they slow your vehicle down better and wick away heat quicker.
 These characteristics mean they last longer and provide better stopping power, why would you not want that?
 Most people would say that they are too expensive, but in reality, ceramic brake pads for most vehicles are not that much more than the non-organic metallic parts.
 NAPA Adaptive One Ceramic Brake Pads are an excellent option for just about every make and model on the road.

-The rotor can also be a performance brake upgrade.
+Performance brake rotors can also be a good brake upgrade.
 A solid rotor retains heat and doesn’t allow any room for the gasses, that are generated by the braking action, to escape.
-Upgrading your brake rotors to a set of Reactive One slotted brake rotors can provide better braking performance with the OEM fit that you want.
+Upgrading your brake rotors to a set of Adaptive One® slotted brake rotors can provide better braking performance with the OEM fit that you want.

 We had a 2004 Ford Mustang in the shop that was in desperate need for a brake job.
 The owner hadn’t had the car long and the front right pads were worn down the backing steel, eating the rotor with every stop.
 In fact, when we got the rotor off, it had been worn almost through to the center.
-While most factory rotors can be turned, this was well beyond the safety limit of turning and would have been too thin.
-We chose to go with new performance brakes and rotors, front and rear, with NAPA Adaptive One ceramic pads and Reactive One rotors for superior braking performance.
+While most factory disc brake rotors can be turned, this was well beyond the safety limit of turning and would have been too thin.
+We chose to go with new performance brakes and rotors, front and rear, with NAPA Adaptive One ceramic high performance brake pads and Adaptive One® rotors for superior braking performance.